 R311.7.6 Landings for Stairways There shall be a floor or landing at the top and bottom of each stairway.
 The width perpendicular to the direction of travel shall be not less than the width of the flight served.
 Landings of shapes other than square or rectangular shall be permitted provided that the depth at the walk line and the total area is not less than that of a quarter circle with a radius equal to the required landing width.
-Where the stairway has a straight run, the depth in the direction of travel shall be not less than 36 inches treads or flight with four or more risers.
-R311.7.8.1 Height.
-Handrail height, measured vertically from the sloped plane adjoining the tread nosing, or finish surface of ramp slope, shall be not less than 34 inches (864 mm) and not more than 38 inches.
+Where the stairway has a straight run, the depth in the direction of travel shall be not less than 36 inches

+(914 mm).
+Exception: A floor or landing is not required at the top of an interior flight of stairs, including stairs in an enclosed garage, provided that a door does not swing over the stairs.
+R311.7.7 Stairway Walking Surface nosing, or finish surface of ramp slope, shall be not less than 34 inches (864 mm) and not more than 38 inches.
 R311.7.8.2 Continuity Handrails for stairways shall be continuous for the full length of the flight, from a point directly above the top riser of the flight to a point directly above the lowest riser of the flight.
 Handrail ends shall be returned or shall terminate in newel posts or safety terminals.
 Handrails adjacent to a wall shall have a space of not less than 11/2 inch (38 mm) between the wall and the handrails.
-R311.7.8.3 Grip-size.
-All required handrails shall be of one of the following types or provide equivalent graspability.